Distributionally Robust Optimal Auction Design under Mean Constraints: Introduction

-Finally, \citet{bbm2019revenueguarantee} perform a similar exercise of comparing standard auction mechanisms according to their revenue guarantee.
-They study interdependent value environments in which there is a $\emph{commonly known}$ value distribution which is symmetric across bidders, but the seller is uncertain about the signals possessed by the bidders.
-They find a revenue guarantee optimality of the first-price auction among standard auctions, and revenue equivalence among standard auctions under the restricted domain of common value with symmetric affiliated signals.
+\citet{bbm2019revenueguarantee} perform a similar exercise of comparing standard auction mechanisms according to their revenue guarantee.
+They study the interdependent value environment in which there is a $\emph{commonly known}$ value distribution which is symmetric across bidders, but the seller is uncertain about the signals possessed by the bidders.
+They find revenue guarantee optimality of the first-price auction among standard auctions, and revenue equivalence among standard auctions under the restricted domain of common value with symmetric affiliated signals.
 Our model does not assume a common knowledge of value distribution, and we allow for asymmetric means and a broader class of mechanisms.
 At the same time, we do not allow for interdependent values.
-In this sense, the current paper complements BBM.
+In this sense, the current paper complements this work.